Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 eSIMs explained: basic concepts and functionality

-An eSIM (embedded SIM) is a digital version of a physical SIM card.
-Instead of inserting a plastic SIM into your device, an eSIM is embedded in the device’s hardware and can be activated with a QR code or code from your carrier.
-It supports multiple profiles, making it ideal for travelers, professionals, or anyone using dual mobile plans.
+An eSIM is a digital version of a physical SIM card.
+Instead of inserting a plastic card into your device, an eSIM is embedded in the device’s hardware and can be activated with a QR code or directly from your carrier.
+It supports multiple accounts, making it ideal for travelers, professionals, or anyone using dual mobile plans.

 With eSIMs, users can easily switch between mobile networks, access international plans, or run both personal and work numbers on a single phone.
-Supported by most modern phones including iPhones, Androids, and Galaxy devices, eSIM technology represents the next evolution of mobile connectivity.
+Supported by most modern smartphones including iPhones, Android devices, and Samsung Galaxy, this technology represents the next evolution of mobile connectivity.

-Removing an eSIM profile means wiping the virtual SIM data associated with your device’s cellular configuration.
-This action disconnects the associated subscription and erases related data from your phone.
-It’s a digital deletion, similar to removing an online account or user profile.
+Removing an eSIM profile means wiping the virtual SIM data associated with your device configuration.
+This action disconnects the subscription and erases related data from your phone.
+It’s a digital deletion, similar to removing an online account.

 Why would I need to delete an eSIM?

-There are several reasons why users choose to remove their eSIM:
+There are several reasons why users choose to delete an eSIM:

 Before removing an eSIM, make sure your account is either deactivated or migrated to another handset to avoid losing service.